h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 where ${\mathbf{v}_{wri}}_t^h$ is the SMPLH right/left wrist pose.  <br>

-Independent frame-by-frame pose estimation always causes temporally inconsistent.
+Independent frame-by-frame pose estimation always causes temporal inconsistency.
 The regularization term $\mathcal{C_{smo}}$ is used to guarantee the smoothness of the motion recovering and keep it reasonable.
 The smooth term encourages the 3D joints consistency.
 It is formulated as <br>

 $$
 \mathcal{C_{smo}}= \sum_{t=1}^{T}